 Harvard Law School was founded in 1817 and is the nation’s oldest law school.
-It has roughly 1,700 students.
+It enrolls over 1,700 students.
 Approximately 60 percent of students choose to live off campus.
 The school offers popular student activities and events on the university campus with multiple restaurants, bars and shops.

 Harvard Law School is respected for its difficult academic programs.
 The first-year students, or 1L group, are broken into seven groups.
 They participate in the Student Practice Organizations.
 Here, they can take advantage of opportunities to use their legal minds.
 Some experiences include advising musicians on copyright laws and representing state prison inmates at disciplinary hearings.
 Students in their second and third years can participate in legal clinics.
 Harvard offers the most clinics in the world.
 In order to graduate, students are required to complete at least 40 hours of pro bono work.
 There are no letter grades.
 Individuals can earn a distinction of Honors, Pass, Low Pass or Fail for each course.

 Harvard Law does a remarkable job preparing its students for graduation.
 Harvard graduates have won more than 500 judicial clerkships over the past several years including one quarter of all Supreme Court clerkships!
 Students also frequently obtain tenure-track law teaching positions after graduation.
 Harvard Law School graduates make an average public service starting salary of over $60,000 and a private sector starting salary of over $170,000.
 Individuals can also gain renown for being published in the “Harvard Law Review.”
 (It was first published in 1887.)
 The Harvard Law Review Association also publishes “The Bluebook: A Uniform System of Citation.”
 Harvard also has one of the longest-running law school newspapers called the “Harvard Law Record.”